pdxgx/sage/README.md

 ## Scoring
 ### HAM vs. HIBA, UFES and DDI
-If you've downloaded the datasets as shown above, replace the filepaths in the following script to calculate SAGE scores.
+If you've downloaded the datasets as shown above, replace the filepaths in the following command to calculate SAGE scores.
 ```
 python3 score_all.py \
---encoder ResNet \ # match the encoder type of your trained model
+--encoder ResNet \
---dim 32 \ # match latent space size of your trained model
+--dim 32 \
 --modelpth /path/to/trained/model \
---datadir /path/to/data_directory # dir with imaging datasets
+--datadir /path/to/main_directory \
---outdir /path/to/scores/outdir \
+--outdir /path/to/scores/outdir
 ```
 This will output `pickle` files of `pandas` dataframe objects for 1) SAGE model outputs and 2) the score values associated with each image.

 ### HAM vs. Your Data
 You can score a separate skin lesion imaging dataset of your choosing against HAM10000 so long as the directory structure is the same as described above.
-Again, replace the filepaths and include your dataset's name after the `--compare-to` arg to use the following script.
+Again, replace the filepaths and include your dataset's name after the `--compare-to` arg to use the following command.
 ```
 python3 score_other.py
---encoder ResNet \ # match the encoder type of your trained model
+--encoder ResNet \
---dim 32 \ # match latent space size of your trained model
+--dim 32 \
 --modelpth /path/to/trained/model \
---datadir /path/to/data_directory # dir with imaging datasets
+--datadir /path/to/main_directory \
---compare-to dataset_name
+--compare-to dataset_name \
---outdir /path/to/scores/outdir \
+--outdir /path/to/scores/outdir
 ```